 The Lancet Commission on Investing in Health

-The Commission is an independent group of 25 leading economists and global health experts, put forward an ambitious health policy agenda to achieve dramatic improvements in global health by 2035 in their report, Global Health 2035.
-The Evidence to Policy Initiative, which serves as the Commission Secretariat at GHS advances these analyses to help inform policy decisions.
+The Commission, an independent group of 25 leading economists and global health experts, put forward an ambitious health policy agenda to achieve dramatic improvements in global health by 2035 in their report, Global Health 2035.
+The Evidence to Policy Initiative, which serves as the Commission Secretariat at GHS, advances these analyses to help inform policy decisions.